InertialMicrocavitationRheometry/inca/README.md

 * Performance and compatibility with older versions is not guaranteed however core aspects of the program should continue to function.
 Please refer to official MATLAB documentation for features that have changed between your version and R2020a
 * There are two installation options: A universal installation using the .mlapp MATLAB App file and a Windows only .exe.
 As of now the universal installation option is recommended.
-Equivalent executables for Mac and Linux are being considered for development.
+Equivalent executables for Mac and Linux are being developed.

 ## MATLAB App Installation
 * Supported Platforms: Windows, Mac, Linux